isabella232/bug-report-newrelic-restify/README.md

 ## NewRelic Node agent 1.16.4

-In the previous version of the Node agent (`1.16.4`), this is what is captured:
+In the previous version of the Node agent (`1.16.4`), this is what was captured:

 ![Agent 1.16 chart](screenshot-1-16-chart.png)